Utah Courts

 Applicability:

-This rule shall apply to legal proceedings in courts of record and not of record.
-This rule shall apply to interpretation for non-English speaking people and not to interpretation for persons with a hearing impairment, which is governed by Utah and federal statutes.
+This rule applies to interpretation for individuals with a primary language other than English and limited English proficiency (LEP).
+This rule does not apply to interpretation for individuals with a hearing impairment, which is governed by Utah and federal statutes.

 Statement of the Rule: